IBM/node-red-dsx-workflow/README.md

-# Orchestration of the analytics workflow in IBM Data Science Experience(DSX) using a custom web user-interface built with Node-RED (Work in Progress)
+# Orchestration of the analytics workflow in IBM Data Science Experience(DSX) using a custom web user-interface built with Node-RED

 In this developer journey we will use Node-RED to render the web user-interface and invoke the analytics workflows in Jupyter notebooks on IBM Data Science experience(DSX).